datacamp-content/courses-model-choice/chapter2.md

 The Akaike and the Bayesian Information Criterion are such measures.

 `@instructions`
 Compute the AIC and BIC for both models.
-Use the functions AIC() and BIC().
+Use the functions AIC() and BIC() and list them.

 `@hint`